6.7.11

 JULIE: Sounds like such an exciting experience.
 You never stop, do you? (laughs)

 TOYAH: I don’t stop because life is short and as you get older time goes quicker, it speeds up!
 I’ve no interest in stopping, I don’t feel I’ve arrived anywhere.
-I have a permanent feeling of "well, that was the journey, I don’t think I’ve arrived!
+I have a permanent feeling of "well, if that was the journey, I don’t think I’ve arrived!
 What shall I do next?"
-It’s quite an odd feeling so it spurs me on.
+It’s quite an odd feeling so it spurs me on

 JULIE: Do you ever go on holiday?